The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 The interface should be desktop and mobile friendly.
 Every user should fill a form with personal details and provide financial data for paid subscriptions.
 The platform should comply with copyright laws.

-Knowing the difference between functional and non-functional requirements can be challenging.
+Knowing what's the difference between functional and non-functional requirements can be challenging.
 But understanding the difference can also set up the foundation for a successful project.